7c-ahmed/emr-data-migration/readMe.md

 ## Step 3: Execute Nodejs script

 Run the nodejs script to add new prescription details for the weight loss orders

+# File names and Their purpose

+## 1: migrate-emr-orders.js

+this js file updates the prescription details status to approved based on the number of months and order number to approved as defined in the excel file

+## 2: modify-database.js

+this js file updates the weightloss order to subscriptions and attaches 12 months prescription details to the corresponding order